-Furthermore, we are built to be somewhat dishonest.
+Furthermore, we are built to be somewhat dishonest with ourselves in one way.
 Those are our defense mechanisms.
 They are not meant to be truthful.
 They are meant to cover up or hide our unpleasant feelings of anxiety or depressed mood and anything terribly uncomfortable.
 That sounds a little bit like the way chemicals work, doesn't it?